browsermedia/bcms_seo_sitemap/README.markdown

     map.routes_for_bcms_seo_sitemap
     map.routes_for_browser_cms

+### 4. Add this the  following line to the browsercms.rb initializer

+    Cms::Settings.synchronize

 ##Configuration

-The module adds a new entry under Administration > Tools labeled XML Sitemaps where the module can be configured.
+The module adds a new entry under Administration > Tools labeled "Google Sitemap" where the module can be configured.

 At the moment, only the "depth" option is available, which is passed to the menu_items helper method.
 Setting a depth of 2 will result in a call to menu_items